-Deborah grew up in Houston and met WSI owner Greg Simons while attending Texas A & M University.
-After moving to San Angelo in 1988, she finished up with a math degree from Angelo State University, though those around her say she should have been a computer science major.
-Indeed she is a wiz on computers and is closely involved with WSI’s computer needs from designing brochures, updating our website, and troubleshooting computer related problems.
-She takes care of WSI books including receivables and payables, and also assists on other miscellaneous matters.
-Deborah is a very active volunteer especially with activities associated with her children including school functions, Boy Scouts, and coaching her daughter’s basketball team.
+Deborah grew up in Houston and met WSI co-owner, Greg Simons, while attending Texas A&M University.
+After moving to San Angelo in 1988, she graduated with a B.S. degree in math from Angelo State University, though those around her say she should have been a computer science major, as she excels with various computer skill.
+Deborah takes care of WSI financial books including receivables and payables and assists with other WSI business matters.
 She is an active tennis player and competes locally in a USTA sanctioned amateur league.
 She grew up deer hunting with her dad and though she seldom gets to hunt anymore, she has an appreciation for hunting and the outdoors.

 Jennifer has 4 boys that are the love of her life.
 She has a strong background in office management, web designs, and graphic arts.
 She has a great deal of experience in the hunting business.
 She has specialized in website development for hunting operations over the past 20 years.

 Pete grew up in San Angelo, Texas in an Agricultural Family.
 He started working part time and seasonally full-time for Wildlife Systems in 2014, while finishing up his natural resource management degree from Angelo State.
 In 2016 he took on the roll as Field Manager for Wildlife Systems.
 While his duties as field manager keep him busy.
 He is also on a number of WSI camps and properties throughout the year guiding hunters.